libretto-ai/openai-ts/README.md

     ]) as any,
     model: "gpt-3.5-turbo",
     libretto: {
       // Uniquely identifies this prompt within your project.
-Equivalent to
-      // passing `promptTemplateName` to `patch()`.
       promptTemplateName: "ts-client-test-chat",
       // The parameters to fill in the template.
       templateParams: { name: "John" },